Amplifying Voices in Frankenstein

 Book Design

-Amplifying Voices in Frankenstein is a typographic and graphic interpretation of the classic 19th-century novel ‘Frankenstein’ by Mary Shelley.
-This printed publication aims to shift the power dynamics of the three main narrators in the text and amplify the voice of the Creature as the writer of his own story by distinguishing each narrator’s voice in a distinct style in homage to books from the novel’s historical context.
+Amplifying Voices in Frankenstein is a typographic and graphic reinterpretation of Mary Shelley’s 19th-century classic Frankenstein.
+This printed publication seeks to shift the power dynamics among the three main narrators in the text, amplifying the voice of the Creature as the writer of his own story.
+Each narrator’s voice is given a distinct style, paying homage to the historical context of books from the novel’s era.

-This publication features a handcrafted hardcover and case as well as different paper stock that corresponds to the distinct voice of each narrator thus delivering a unique reading experience to a timeless story speaking to core desires for belonging.
+The publication features a handcrafted hardcover and case, with different paper stocks that correspond to each narrator’s voice, creating a unique reading experience for a timeless story that speaks to core desires for belonging.

-The goal of this 268-page publication is to retell an alternative narrative to the story of Frankenstein through its paratext: its physical printed form, typography, layout, and visual elements that highlights the voice of the Creature and his emotional experiences.
-By distinguishing the three main narrators in the text, including the Creature, the aim is to realise the Creature as his own protagonist in his story.
+The aim of this 268-page publication is to retell Frankenstein through its paratext: its physical form, typography, layout, and visual elements, with a focus on amplifying the Creature’s voice and emotional journey.
+By distinguishing the three narrators, the project positions the Creature as the protagonist of his own story.

-There are five sections in total that each tells from the perspective of one of the three narrators who are distinguished by different paper types, typography and layout.
-Historical books from the 19th century have been the main sources of reference as well as the use of archival images to capture the sense that you are reading ‘Frankenstein’ through the distinct lens of each narrator.
+The book is divided into five sections, each told from the perspective of one of the three narrators.
+These voices are differentiated by varying paper types, typography, and layout.
+Historical books from the 19th century, as well as archival images, inspired the design to evoke the experience of reading Frankenstein through the distinct lens of each narrator.

 The Creature

-The focal point of this project is the Creature himself: a being birthed into the world without any idea of his purpose of existence, subjected to prejudice and villianisation by those who encounter him.
-Botanical imagery and calligraphic typography are used in reference to medieval manuscripts to showcase him as the most expressive and as the most ‘human’ among the other two narrators.
-The Creature’s section has been printed on kraft paper.
+The primary focus of the project is the Creature: a being born into the world without purpose, subjected to prejudice and vilification.
+Botanical imagery and calligraphic typography, inspired by medieval manuscripts, are used to represent the Creature as the most expressive and “human” of the three narrators.
+His section is printed on kraft paper.

 Victor Frankenstein